MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.16.md

 universe = Universe(PSF, DCD, in_memory=True)
 ```

-Likewise, the `rms_fit_trj` function in the analysis/align.py module also has an `in_memory` flag, allowing it to do in-place alignments in memory.
+Likewise, the `AlignTraj` class in the analysis/align.py module also has an `in_memory` flag, allowing it to do in-place alignments in memory.

 ## Incorporation of the ENCORE ensemble similarity library

-The **ENCORE** ensemble similarity library has been integrated with MDAnalysis as [MDAnalysis.analysis.encore](http://www.mdanalysis.org/mdanalysis/documentation_pages/analysis/encore.html).
+The **ENCORE** ensemble similarity library has been integrated with MDAnalysis as [MDAnalysis.analysis.encore](http://docs.mdanalysis.org/documentation_pages/analysis/encore.html).
 It implements a variety of techniques for calculating similarities between structural ensembles (trajectories), as described in this publication:

 Tiberti M, Papaleo E, Bengtsen T, Boomsma W, Lindorff-Larsen K (2015), ENCORE: Software for Quantitative Ensemble Comparison.
 PLoS Comput Biol 11(10): e1004415. doi:[10.1371/journal.pcbi.1004415](http://doi.org/10.1371/journal.pcbi.1004415).